Surfing’s never had as much exposure as it does right now.

 The king of power surfing, Sunny Garcia is a Hawaiian pro surfer known for his domination of the Triple Crown surfing event with 6 wins to his name.

 He was a force to be reckoned with in the ocean, performing arguably the most powerful, destructive down carves of any surfer of his era.

 Growing up in Waianae, Hawaii, he first shot into the surfing eye when he took our reigning world champ Tom Carroll at the Sandy Beach Gotcha Pro circa 1986.

 In 2000 Sunny went on to win the at the time ASP World Championship Tour cementing himself as a surfing icon.

 Sunny Garcia’s life wasn’t without its up and downs, in 2006 Sunny was sentenced to three months in jail for tax evasion and has always been open about his struggles with mental health.

-In 2019 Sunny attempted to take his life leaving him in critical condition, since then his family have requested privacy but we can only wish this surfing great all of our best wishes.
+In 2019 Sunny attempted to take his life leaving him in critical condition, since then his family have requested privacy but we can only wish this surfing great all of our best wishes and a speedy recovery.

 Andy Irons was born on July 24, 1978, in Princeville, Kauai, and began surfing at a young age alongside his smaller brother Bruce.

 It didn’t take long for local surfers to quickly realise these two skinny kids would go on to do great things.